zvictor/docs-3/source/apollo-client/core.md

 The object you pass into `QueryObservable#subscribe`.
 Includes optional callbacks to receive results:

 - `next(result: GraphQLResult)` Called when there is a new result for the query.
-- `error(error: Error)` Called when there is a network error for the query.
+- `error(error: ApolloError)` Called when there is a network or GraphQL error for the query.
+The type `ApolloError` exposes the fields `graphQLErrors: Error[]` and `networkError: Error` that allow you to inspect what kind of error was raised and handle it appropriately.

 <h4 id="QuerySubscription" title="QuerySubscription">QuerySubscription</h4>